 As mentioned above, the Oyster card does not cover Heathrow Express or Heathrow Connect services.
 Oyster cards are not accepted on East Midlands Trains, Grand Central, Hull Trains, Virgin Trains, or Virgin Trains East Coast services – essentially, you cannot use your Oyster Card for rail or bus services where the journey starts or finishes outside of London, with the specific exemption of those destinations listed on the Oyster website.
 If in doubt, ask a badged member of staff at a station.

-There are a some popular tourist destinations inside and near London that you might want to visit, and wonder if you can use your Oyster card to visit, such as Hampton Court Palace and Windsor Castle.
-For Hampton Court Palace, you can use your Oyster card to travel to it, as it is in Zone 4 and can be reached by train or bus.
+There are a some popular tourist destinations inside and near London that you might want to visit, and wonder if you can use your Oyster card to visit, such as Hampton Court Palace, the Warner Bros.
+Studio Tour – The Making of Harry Potter, and Windsor Castle.
+For Hampton Court Palace, you can use your Oyster card to travel to it, as it is in Zone 6 and can be reached by train or bus.
+For the Harry Potter studio tour, you can use your Oyster Card to travel via National Rail train to the Watford Junction station and then you can take the studio tour shuttle to the film studios (must have a studio ticket purchased in advance).
 For Windsor Castle, you cannot use your Oyster card, as Windsor Castle is outside London.
 However, as a tip for those who have a London Pass, you can use your London Pass to travel to Windsor Castle from Paddington Station for free.
 Read more about how to do that in our full review of the pros and cons of the London pass.

 How to Use the Oyster Card for Travel